SigmaVX/React-Burger/README.md

 # React-Burger
 All the wonders of React JS in a simple burger.
 While burgers are great, this app primarily focuses on displaying a variety of React fundamentals.
 This includes:

-* A breakdown of elements into components, containers, assets, and higher order components
+* A detailed breakdown of elements into components, containers, assets, and higher order components

 * Conditional rendering